+- Summary of registration and reporting triggers

+- Key takeaways for nonprofit organizations

+- FAQs

-- Case study for a hypothetical small student voting rights organization - List of helpful additional resources
+- Case study for a hypothetical small student voting rights organization

+- List of helpful additional resources

 What Lobbying Activities Trigger Registration Requirements in Arkansas?

 DIRECT OR GRASSROOTS LOBBYING OF: CAN THIS TRIGGER?
 TRIGGER State Legislators Yes Any individual or organization that receives or expends \$400 or more in a calendar quarter for lobbying, excluding the cost of personal travel, lodging, meals, or dues.
 The limit is cumulative across the legislature, executive branch, and local lobbying.
 State Executive Branch Officials Yes Same trigger as above.
 Local Legislators or Local Executive Branch Officials Yes Same trigger as above.